boegel/easybuild-wiki/Conference-calls.md

 ### Practical

 The conference calls are done by means of a **Google Hangout**.
-We opted for this approach since hangouts are 100% free, as opposed to Skype Premium which is required for group calls and screen sharing.
+We opted for this approach since hangouts are 100% free (as in beer), as opposed to Skype Premium which is required for group calls and screen sharing.

 To be able to join the conference calls, you need to [**join the EasyBuild community on Google+**](https://plus.google.com/communities/103632287931200436158), which requires a (free) Google+ account.